foreverfl/vscode/docs/python/python-tutorial.md

 ![Debugging step 3 - using the debug console](images/tutorial/debug-step-03.png)

-Select the blue **Continue** button on the toolbar again (or press `kb(workbench.action.debug.continue)`) to run the program to completion.
+Select the blue **Continue** button on the toolbar again (or press `F5`) to run the program to completion.
 "Roll a dice!" appears in the **Python Debug Console** if you switch back to it, and VS Code exits debugging mode once the program is complete.

 If you restart the debugger, the debugger again stops on the first breakpoint.

-To stop running a program before it's complete, use the red square stop button on the debug toolbar (`kb(workbench.action.debug.stop)`), or use the **Run > Stop debugging** menu command.
+To stop running a program before it's complete, use the red square stop button on the debug toolbar (`Shift+F5`), or use the **Run > Stop debugging** menu command.

 For full details, see [Debugging configurations](/docs/python/debugging.md), which includes notes on how to use a specific Python interpreter for debugging.